Head to the Pensthorpe’s Wader Aviary to see some of the world’s rarest species up close.

 What you’ll see

 With over 200 wader species around the world and 77 recording right here in the UK, you’ll be spoiled for choice at the aviary.
-Look out for:
+Our species do change throughout the year, so if you are interested in seeing a specific species we would recommend emailing us or contacting us ahead of your visit to confirm.
+But at the moment you can look out for:

 - Breeding flocks of avocets foraging and nesting as they would in their natural environment.